Shiga toxin-producing e. coli (stec) and haemolytic uraemic syndrome (hus)

 Prevention

-- children under five years of age who attend childcare
+- All children aged 5 years or under who attend school or childcare

 Other resources